1 dead, several injured in California school shooting

 “I just heard a lot of kids crying.
 We were scared,” Rodriguez said.

-On a normal day, she said, Saugus High School felt very safe.
+On a normal day, Rodriguez said, Saugus High School felt very safe.

 “We never really thought this would happen in our school,” she said.